SergeiDm/CarND-Finding-Lane-Lines/README.md

 # CarND-P1-Finding-Lane-Lines
 ## Project Description

 The goal of the project is to detect lane lines on a road.
+The pipeline consists of the following steps:
+- Grayscale conversion.
+- Gaussian smoothing.
+- Edge detecting by using Canny algorithm.
+- Calculating region of interest.
+- Line detecting by using Hough transforming.
+- Picturing the lane lines.

 ## Project files